jw120/fcc-url-shortener/README.md

 ## Plan of attack

 * DONE Get root page rendering with handlebars (to show nice urls to our app)
-* TODO Get working with a global variable instead of db
+* DONE Get working with a global variable instead of db

   + DONE new route
-  + TODO re-direct
+  + DONE re-direct
+  + DONE invalid URL page

+* TODO Server tests
-* TODO Change root page rendering to use real example shortened URL
+* DONE Change root page rendering to use real example shortened URL
 * TODO Get working with local pg
 * TODO Add to heroku including config variable to hold SERVER_URL (and support heroku local)
 * TODO Add additional API - delete and list shorturls?